cyrusssschen/mfe-multiple-remotes-example/README.md

 # mfe-multiple-remotes-example

-Example of setting multiple remote urls in MFE for some scenarios(ie. setting fallback urls/use multiple cdns to keep load balances).
+Example of setting multiple remote urls in MFE for some scenarios(ie. setting fallback urls/support different domains).

 ## How to use